yitang/.emacs.d/docs/mu4e__email_client.rst

    calandar yet. even it can, I doubt I can download and see other people's agenda.

-This setting need two programms to work: 1) mu, 2) offlineimap.
+This setting need two programs to work: 1) mu, 2) offlineimap.

 to install *mu* on osx,